 - The average value of a deer carcase will increase by 1%, as a result of increasing loin and leg muscle yield

-These benefits will continue after the PGP programme has finished.
-Genetic improvements will be permanent, as will higher market returns due to new demand and increased collaboration between farmers and their marketing companies.
+These benefits continue after the PGP programme has finished.
+Genetic improvements are permanent, as will higher market returns due to new demand and increased collaboration between farmers and their marketing companies.

 The Net Present Value (NPV) of P2P (benefits less costs) to the deer industry EBIT over 20 years is $520 million assuming a maximum of 50% adoption and ongoing costs beyond year 7 of 50% of P2P levels.

 The Passion2Profit programme aimed to grow and capture the full value available to New Zealand by collaboratively positioning farm-raised venison in new markets as a premium non-seasonal meat, and by better aligning supply with demand.